doseyg/event_railway/wef/WEF Setup notes.md

 # Enable Computers to send WEF
 ## Import GPO
+- Create a new GPO object named WEF
+- Right click on the WEF GPO and choose Restore from Backup

 ## Create your own GPO
 This goes in Computer>Policies>Admin Templates>Windows Components>Event Forwarding